kaibohu/kaibohu.github.io/_pages/talks.md

 1. International Congress on Industrial and Applied Mathematics (ICIAM 2019), Valencia, Spain, Jul/15-19/2019.
 1. Winther workshop in numerical methods, on the occasion of Ragnar Winther’s 70th birthday, Oslo, Norway, Mar/14/2019.
 1. SIAM Minisymposium on Recent Developments in Numerical Methods for Fluids, Joint Mathematics Meeting of AMS and MAA, Baltimore, USA, Jan/16-19/2019.
-1. EuropeanConferenceonNumericalMathematicsandAdvancedApplications(ENUMATH2017), Voss, Norway, Sep/25-29/2017.
+1. European  Conference on Numerical Mathematics and Advanced Applications (ENUMATH2017), Voss, Norway, Sep/25-29/2017.
 1. Forum for youth scholars in computational mathematics, Peking University, Beijing, China, Jul/24-28/2017.
 1. Workshop on adaptive and multigrid methods for multiphysics problems, Beijing, China, Jun/23/2017.
 1. International Conference on Domain Decomposition, Svalbard, Norway, Feb/6-10/2017.